Follow these steps to install the Vtiger Asterisk Connector:

 OR

-Include below dial plan within existing inbound context, say “from-internal” assuming all incoming calls are routed to this context.
+Include below dial plan below within the existing inbound context, say “from-internal,” assuming all incoming calls are routed to this context.

 [from-internal] … … exten => _X.,1,Agi(agi://0.0.0.0/incoming.agi)